 Where a judge fails to disqualify, there is no jurisdiction to act and any order issued is illegal and void.
 Kilbourn v.
 Thompson, 103 U.S. 168 (1881).
 In Kilbourn, the Sergeant-at-Arms of the United States House of Representatives was held not to have immunity for ordering that the PLAINTIFF be arrested under a warrant issued by the House for refusing to testify because they lacked jurisdiction to issue such an order.
 Id, The court held that the House did not have jurisdiction to conduct the particular investigation.
 The Sergeant at Arms was liable for false arrest and could not assert the issuance of the warrant as a defense.
 Id.
 An order that exceeds the jurisdiction of the court is void, and can be attacked in any proceeding in any court where the validity of the judgment comes into issue.
 See Pennoyer v.
 Neff (1877) 95 US 714; Windsor v.
 McVeigh (1876) 93 US 274; A void judgment is no judgment at all and "a court must vacate any judgment entered in excess of its jurisdiction."
 Lubben v.
 Selective Service System Local Bd.
 No. 27, 453 F.2d 645 (1st Cir.
 1972).
 Kalb v.
 Feuerstein (1940) 308 US 433.

 "A void judgment does not create any binding obligation.
 Kalb v.
 Feuerstein (1940) 308 US 433.
 If a court grants relief, which, under the circumstances, it hasn't any authority to grant, its judgment is to that extent void."
 An illegal order is forever void.
 A void order is void ab initio and does not have to be declared void by a judge.
 The law is established by the U.S. Supreme Court in Valley v.
 Northern Fire & Marine Ins.
 Co., 254 U.S. 348, (1920) as well as other state courts, in People v.
 Miller.
 “Courts are constituted by authority and they cannot go beyond that power delegated to them.
 If they act beyond that authority, and certainly in contravention of it, their judgments and orders are regarded as nullities...”
 Valley v.
 Northern Fire and Marine Ins.
 Co., 254 U.S. 348.

+Thus, because Judge Colin should have disqualified and acted outside his jurisdiction, all such Orders of Judge Colin should now be vacated and voided.
+Judge Colin himself, even prior to the Sept.
+2013 Hearing which occurred after his court was expressly petitioned on the Tescher Spallina fraud by the May 2013 Emergency Motion, must be charged with personally knowing of Simon’s passing by May of 2013 since he issued an Order denying the Emergency motion in BOTH the Estates of Shirley and Simon and thus must have known Simon had passed by that date.
+It is noted, however, that Judge French had been assigned to Simon’s estate in May of 2013 yet Judge Colin issued the Order denying the Emergency motion.
+Further, Judge Colin must be chargeable with reading the filings in his own Court by the time he issued the Order closing Shirley’s Estate in Jan.
+2013 and thus should have known of Simon’s passing by that time and thus all Orders from Jan.
+2013 on must be vacated.

 All Prior Orders of Judge Colin should be Vacated as Void and a legal nullity